 Bac Ha is the Hilltop Mountain Town You Haven’t Heard of but Must See

-About 2 hour’s drive from the better known Sapa, is the little gem of a market town of Bac Ha.
+About 2 hour’s drive from the better known Sapa, Vietnam is the little gem of markets and town of Bac Ha.
 If spending a weekend tasting locally make rice wines, wandering expansive, eye arresting markets, and mingling with local indigenous tribes practicing lifestyle methods that span decades sounds like the experience of a lifetime then the Bac Ha weekend market is a must do during your tour to Vietnam!

 Bac Ha market